-‘What’s your position on positioning?’ asks RICHARD VAREY, in this very useful instruction on the easiest and cheapest way ever to get a better sound out of your system.
+‘What’s your position on positioning?’ asks DR RICHARD VAREY, in this very useful instruction on the easiest and cheapest way ever to get a better sound out of your system.

 ONE OF THE MOST significant lessons I’ve learned over decades of bringing together, using and upgrading a home music system is that you’ve got to put your music in its proper place if you are to get the best music experience.
 [The other big one is that price doesn’t always signal quality, but that’s for another day.]

 What’s your position on positioning?
 Top priority, afterthought, or don’t worry about it?
 How much of a big deal is the location of your audio equipment?
 Would you pay someone to optimise the positioning of your audio components?
 It might be worthwhile in terms of stability, feedback, micro vibrations, room coupling, and your experience of musical pleasure.

 I know several experts who do this for clients, but can you do it yourself if you want to?

 Since the advent of the personal computer as a domestic appliance, we’ve come to expect to plug-and-play, right?
 Surely we can just take our new toys from their cartons and plug them in and click the on switch?
 This is not so if you want the best music experience.
 There is actually much to consider and prepare as establishing a high performance home music system is complicated.
 Because of this, so often experimentation and adjustment is the only way to optimum listening pleasure.
 Component matching is crucial to get right, as is compatibility, and the convergence of computing and music seems to complicate things even more, yet this may not always be so.
 [I’ll also be writing about this soon.]